-We have audited the accompanying consolidated balance sheets of Flutter Entertainment plc and subsidiaries ("the Company") as of December 31, 2023 and 2022, the related consolidated statements of comprehensive loss, changes in shareholders' equity and redeemable non-controlling interests, and cash flows for each of the years in the three-year period ended December 31, 2023, and the related notes, prepared for the purpose of the Financial Conduct Authority Listing Rules (collectively the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2023, in conformity with U.S. generally accepted accounting principles.
-The consolidated financial statements have been prepared for the reasons set out on page 118.
+We have audited the accompanying consolidated balance sheets of Flutter Entertainment plc. and subsidiaries ("the Company") as of December 31, 2023 and 2022, the related consolidated statements of comprehensive (loss), changes in shareholders' equity and redeemable non-controlling interests, and cash flows for each of the years in the three-year period ended December 31, 2023, and the related notes (collectively, "the consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2023, in conformity with U.S. generally accepted accounting principles.